We invite submissions for the SECOND issue (No. 2) of 2026!

 Key Areas of Inquiry:

-• Eschatological motifs in the rhetoric of modern conflicts: how "end-of-the-world" expectations influence political strategies.
+• Eschatological motifs in the rhetoric of modern conflicts: How the expectation of the "end of the world" influences political strategies.

-• Theodicy in the face of man-made and military catastrophes: the search for the meaning of suffering in a digital society.
+• Theodicy in the context of technological and military catastrophes: Searching for the meaning of suffering in a digital society.

-• Religious precariat: the search for spiritual foundations in conditions of social instability.
+• Religious precariat: The search for spiritual and ethical support under conditions of social instability.

-• Digital religiosity and virtual communities: how the network society reshapes formats of religious belonging.
+• Digital religiosity and virtual communities: How the network society changes the format of religious belonging.

-• Migration processes and religious convergence: identity transformation of refugees and displaced persons in new socio-cultural environments.
+• Migration processes and religious convergence: Transformation of the identity of refugees, displaced persons, and vulnerable groups in a new socio-cultural environment.

-1. Religion as a Tool of "Soft Power" and Geopolitical Influence
+Religion and Media as Tools of "Soft Power" and Geopolitical Influence

-• Instrumentalization of religious values in hybrid wars: disinformation, propaganda, and "spiritual anchors."
+• Instrumentalization of religious values in hybrid wars: Disinformation, propaganda, and "spiritual ties" (dukhovnye skrepy).

-• Religious institutions under depoliticization and repoliticization: the role of churches in state-building and national security.
+• Religious institutions under conditions of depoliticization and repoliticization: The role of churches in nation-building and national security.

-• Volunteering and chaplaincy as new forms of social service: Ukrainian and global experiences.
+• Volunteering and chaplaincy as new forms of social service: Ukrainian and global experience.

 • Bioethics and religion facing the challenges of pandemics and technological transhumanism.

-• Post-secular society: why religion returns to the public sphere during crises.
+• Post-secular society: Why do religion and ethics return to the public sphere during crises?

 • Psychology of religious radicalism in an era of global uncertainty.

-• Transformation of traditional rites in the digital age: from offline sacraments to live-streamed worship.
+• Transformation of traditional rites in the digital age: From offline sacraments to the formation of a tolerant information environment.

 Submission Deadline: Mai 20, 2026